Maggie's Milk

 6. Coordinate Plane Practice

 You can use Battleship to practice using the coordinate plane without actually playing a game.
-I’m doing this with my six-year-old to try and get her ready to play.
+I’m doing this with my seven-year-old to try and prepare her for playing the game.

 You’ll just need one board for this version.
 One person calls out a coordinate, and the other places a peg there.